EliteGreyIT67/Universal-Pet-Microchip-Lookup-Tool/README.md

 Contact: Team@microchiphelp.com

 **Limitations:**
-- Information is static and may become outdated.
+- The embedded information is static and may become outdated.
-- Always verify with official pet recovery services.
+- Always verify with the official pet recovery services listed in the tool.

 ---